 Sashanti lok ma sadhya modatey sasthit samah

 The festival of Nag Panchami has many legends associated with it.
-Let’s have a look at few of the legends of Naga Panchami, so that, there should be a sound knowledge about the reason, before celebrating the festival of Naag Panchami in 2016.
+Let’s have a look at few of the legends of Naga Panchami, so that, there should be a sound knowledge about the reason, before celebrating the festival of Naag Panchami.

 Legend Of Lord Krishna And Kalia Naga